OpenDSA/OpenDSA/RST/en/Glossary.rst

       A type whose values contain no subparts.
 An example is the integers.

    simulating recursion
-      If a programming language does not support recursion, or if you want to implement the effects of recursion more efficiently, you can use a stack to maintain the collection of subproblems that would be waiting for completion during the recursive process.
+      If a programming language does not support :term:`recursion`, or if you want to implement the effects of recursion more efficiently, you can use a :term:`stack` to maintain the collection of subproblems that
+      would be waiting for completion during the recursive process.
       Using a loop, whenever a recursive call would have been made, simply add the necessary program state to the stack.